Geaus/chfs/docs/lab2/lab2.md

 ## Demo

 After finishing lab2, you can use the filesystem implemented by yourself like lab1.
+Since we use `docker compose` to set up the environment in this lab, you might need to install `docker compose` plugin first.
+You can refer to [Overview of installing Docker Compose](https://docs.docker.com/compose/install/) for more details.

 Follow these steps:

 - Under `chfs` directory, execute: